Battleroid/dotfiles/README.md

 dotfiles
 ========

 Things I generally reuse, and vim junk.
+Don't blame me for problems or issues that may arise from using any of this.

 vim
 ===

 Note: Most of the features, plugins, packages, etc rely on the latest vim compiled from source.
+You can try using my `buildvim.sh` deal, though, don't hold me liable if it doesn't work or messes up.

 Remember to compile with these options: